Best Air Purifiers of 2020

 Finding a large-capacity air purifier can be difficult.
 Many models that are advertised as high capacity simply claim a larger effective area than the certified CADR (clean air delivery rate) would suggest.
 Others don't use true HEPA filters, a standard that is probably important to many people.
 The Honeywell True HEPA Allergen Remover walks this line better than other models we've found.
 It offers a higher-than-average CADR of 300, meaning it can be highly effective in rooms of up to 450 square feet.
 It also uses a real HEPA filter.

-While we love the Honeywell True HEPA Allergen Remover's large capacity, its fan is louder than average and can be annoying depending on the acoustics of your home.
-Additionally, its replacement filters are more expensive than average and it uses more electricity than some competing models, so you end up spending a bit more in the long run.
+While we love that the Honeywell True HEPA Allergen Remover's capacity can handle larger rooms, its fan is louder than average and can be annoying depending on the acoustics of your home.
+Over the long run, you'll also spend a bit more than on some of its competitors — this model's replacement filters are more expensive than average, and it uses more electricity.
 However, if you're looking for true HEPA filtration from a larger capacity purifier, the Honeywell True HEPA Allergen Remover ticks all of the boxes.

 Read review: Honeywell True HEPA Allergen Remover